alexscotttonge/bank-tech-test/README.md

 As a user
 So I can save money
-I want to be able to deposit money in the account
+I want to be able to deposit cash in the account

+As a user
+So I can spend money
+I want to be able to withdraw cash

 ```